SalomePlatform/smesh/doc/salome/gui/SMESH/input/cartesian_algo.rst

 	:align: center

 .. centered::
-	"A sphere meshed by Body Fitting algorithm"
+	A sphere meshed by Body Fitting algorithm

 The meshing algorithm is as follows.

 #.
-Lines of a Cartesian structured grid defined by :ref:`cartesian_hyp_anchor` hypothesis are intersected with the geometry boundary, thus nodes lying on the boundary are found.
+Lines of a Cartesian structured grid defined by :ref:`Body Fitting Parameters <cartesian_hyp_anchor>` hypothesis are intersected with the geometry boundary, thus nodes lying on the boundary are found.
 This step also allows finding out for each node of the Cartesian grid if it is inside or outside the geometry.
 #.
 For each cell of the grid, check how many of its nodes are outside of the geometry boundary.
 Depending on a result of this check

-#. skip a cell, if all its nodes are outside
+   * skip a cell, if all its nodes are outside
-#. skip a cell, if it is too small according to **Size Threshold** parameter
+   * skip a cell, if it is too small according to **Size Threshold** parameter
-#. add a hexahedron in the mesh, if all nodes are inside
+   * add a hexahedron in the mesh, if all nodes are inside
-#. add a polyhedron or another cell type in the mesh, if some nodes are inside and some outside.
+   * add a polyhedron or another cell type in the mesh, if some nodes are inside and some outside.

 To apply this algorithm when you define your mesh, select **Body Fitting** in the list of 3D algorithms and add **Body Fitting  Parameters** hypothesis.
 The following dialog will appear: